jijihohococo/ichi-api-authentication/README.md

     });
 ```

-<p>The default expiration time of token is 5 Days.
+<p>The default expiration time of token is 1 Year.
 You can customize this expiration time like below in "app/Providers/AuthServiceProvider.php" </p>

 <i>Gate has no connection with our library.</i>